-Persons making suspicious transactions reports do not need to have all the required information before contacting the competent authority.
+Persons making suspicious transactions reports-therefore do not need to have all the required information before contacting the competent authority.
 If the case is one for which (the persons subject to the reporting obligation consider that) there is a need to alert the competent authority urgently, then the Agency would expect that NRAs receive notifications as soon as possible, even before all aspects of the transaction and all related information become known.
 This contact may take place by telephone if appropriate, giving the basic details and reasons for suspicion.
 The other information can be supplied subsequently.

-7.5.1 The duty to establish and maintain effective arrangements and procedures notify the NRA without further delay.
+2.3.17.5.1 The duty to establish and maintain effective arrangements and procedures

+Article 15 of REMIT requires that "any person professionally arranging transactions in wholesale energy products who reasonably suspects that a transaction might breach Articles 3 or 5 shall notify the NRA without further delay.
 Persons professionally arranging transactions in wholesale energy products shall establish and maintain effective arrangements and procedures to identify breaches of Articles 3 or 5."
 The regulation and its implementing measures do not deal with the steps which the persons subject to this requirement need to take to identify such transactions.
 Those who are subject to the requirement clearly need to ensure that they comply with this obligation.
 The following guidance draws on experiences in financial markets as to what might constitute effective arrangements to identify breaches of the prohibitions of market abuse and signals of a suspicious transaction.